stivale/stivale/STIVALE2.md

 ## stivale2 header (.stivale2hdr)

-The kernel executable shall have a section `.stivale2hdr` which will contain, or an anchor pointing to, the header that the bootloader will parse.
+The kernel executable shall have an ELF section named `.stivale2hdr` which will contain the following header; or an anchor pointing to the following header for anchored kernels.

 Said header looks like this:
 ```c